brikis98/yevgeniy-brikman-homepage/_posts/2008-05-30-eten-glofiish-m800-review.md

 abysmal.
 Instead of normal push buttons, as used on the rest of the phone, these are special touch sensitive buttons - they don't move, but just glow when they have detected a touch.
-These buttons are so ingeniously designed they they can interpret your desires: every time you *want* to push them, they cleverly pretend to be asleep and do nothing.
+These buttons are so ingeniously designed they can interpret your desires: every time you *want* to push them, they cleverly pretend to be asleep and do nothing.
 And every time you brush them accidentally as you type, slide the phone open, put the phone in the carrying case,  or admire some other phone, they delightfully glow and immediately open